-23.8.4 Saturation Density Price Mail-Other
+23.9.4 Saturation Density Price Mail-Other

 For each carrier route to which mail without a simplified address is sent at the saturation price, the mailer must be able to document that the mailing meets the applicable density standards.
-This documentation must show either the total number of active possible residential deliveries and the number and percentage to which mailpieces are addressed, or the total number of all active possible deliveries and the number and percentage to which mailpieces are addressed, or 75% criterion, respectively.
+This documentation must show either the total number of active possible residential deliveries and the number and percentage to which mailpieces are addressed, or the total number of all active possible deliveries and the number and percentage to which mailpieces are addressed, depending on whether qualification is based on the 90% or 75% criterion, respectively.
 The documentation must be listed by 5-digit ZIP Code and, within each, by carrier route.
 It must be submitted with each applicable mailing.

-23.8.5 High Density and Saturation Density Price Mail
+23.9.5 High Density and Saturation Density Price Mail